mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-product-proposal.md

 *`<insert person and journey map>`*

 *We believe that the key pain points are `<pain point>` and the benefits associated with relieving those are `<benefits>`.
-Therefore, a prioritized list of user stories/features we would like to taclked first include:*
+Therefore, a prioritized list of user stories/features we would like to tackled first include:*

 + *`<feature1: benefit1>`*
 + *`<feature2: benefit2>`*